Shots & Blood Glucose Checks

-Whether you have to give one or get one, insulin shots and finger pokes for blood glucose (BG) checks are no fun.
+Whether you have to give one or get one, insulin shots and finger pokes for blood glucose (blood sugar) checks are no fun.

-You might feel scared, anxious or guilty about giving your child a shot or checking BG but remember, your child takes their cues from you, so take a few deep breaths, relax and be assured that it gets easier--for both you and your child.
+You might feel scared, anxious or guilty about giving your child a shot or checking blood glucose but remember, your child takes their cues from you, so take a few deep breaths, relax and be assured that it gets easier — for both you and your child.

 Insulin Saves Lives

 Don't think of it as sticking your child and causing pain, think of it as saving his life.
-BG checks, insulin shots, pump infusions and other treatments keep your child healthy.
+Blood glucose checks, insulin shots, pump infusions and other treatments keep your child healthy.
 These are non-negotiable pokes.